pietervdvn/MapComplete/Docs/Layers/recycling.md

   - *Needles can be recycled here*  corresponds with  `recycling:needles=yes`
   - Unselecting this answer will add
   - *Residual waste can be recycled here*  corresponds with  `recycling:waste=yes`
   - Unselecting this answer will add
+  - *Bicycles can be recycled here*  corresponds with  `recycling:bicycles=yes`
+  - Unselecting this answer will add